Joseph Bau: Early life and career

 Bau was born 18 June 1920 to a middle-class Jewish family in Kraków.
 Coming from a non-religious family, he attended a non-Jewish primary school then due to Poland's race laws had to attend a Jewish high-school.

 After high-school, he trained as a graphic artist at the Jan Matejko Academy of Fine Arts in Kraków, Poland.
 His education was interrupted by World War II and he was transferred to the Płaszów concentration camp in late 1942 from the Kraków Ghetto.
 Having a talent in gothic lettering, he was employed in the camp for making signs and maps for the Germans.
 While in Płaszów, Bau created a miniature, the size of his hand, illustrated book with his own poetry.
 He also forged documents and identity papers for people who managed to escape from the camp.

 During his imprisonment, Bau fell in love with another prisoner, Rebecca Tennenbaum.
 They were secretly married, despite the prohibition by the Germans, in the women's barracks of Płaszów.
 Their wedding was dramatized in Steven Spielberg's Academy Award-winning movie Schindler's List, where he was played by Rami Heuberger.
 Bau as himself appears in the film's epilogue placing a stone on Oskar Schindler's grave in Jerusalem, along with his wife Rebecca.

 Bau was transferred to Gross-Rosen concentration camp after Płaszów and then to Schindler's camp where he stayed until the end of the war, while Rebecca was sent to Auschwitz.
-It was not until the release of the Schindler's List in 1993 Bau learned Rebecca, who was a manicurist for Amon Goeth and also knew of Schindler, got his name on the list, choosing him instead of herself "because my husband was more important to me than I was, and I wasn't afraid".
+It was not until the release of Schindler's List in 1993 Bau learned Rebecca, who was a manicurist for Amon Goeth and also knew of Schindler, got his name on the list, choosing him instead of herself "because my husband was more important to me than I was, and I wasn't afraid".

 After liberation, Bau was reunited with his wife and finished his degree at University of Plastic Arts in Kraków.
 In 1950, he immigrated to Israel together with his wife and three-year-old daughter, Hadassah, where their other daughter, Clila, was born.
 In Israel, Bau worked as a graphic artist at the Brandwein Institute in Haifa and for the government of Israel.
 He went on to create his own animated films and was referred to in the press as the "Israeli Walt Disney" or as the "founder of Israel's animation industry".

 His wife Rebecca died in 1997.
 The following year, Bau's memoir Dear God, Have You Ever Gone Hungry? was published.
 Originally written in Hebrew the book was translated in Polish, English and several other languages.
 A Kirkus reviewer noted his humor and wit in the face of inhumanity.
 He was nominated for the Israel Prize the same year.

 Bau died in Tel Aviv on 24 May 2002, at age 81.